The formation of an international non-profit foundation to help improve mathematics understanding and learning needs to be formed.

 Encourage the development of k-12science.info, k-12language.arts.info, k-12class_management.info and similar websites to help improve materials development.

-- Give a little “form” to this site, as I have only been concerned with “function”
+- Give a little “form” to this site, as k-12math.info has only been concerned with “function”

 (how to get information to the user quickly).